The quick and easy way to start selling products on your WordPress website is to install the WooCommerce plugin.

 Here’s the complete list of steps for getting started with Dokan.

 Another option for starting your multi-vendor marketplace is to skip choosing, downloading, and configuring a multi-vendor plugin altogether.
-Instead, go with a WooCommerce Marketplace Starter Plan, which includes everything you need to get started and grow your marketplace:
+Instead, go with a Managed WooCommerce Standard (or above) plan, which includes everything you need to get started and grow your marketplace:

 - Managed WooCommerce Hosting